adamduval/snowflake_document_ai_magic/readme.md

 #### 2.2 Make Training Data

 Print off 20 copies of the ./resources/demo_form_empty.pdf file and have various people fill it out.
-All fields can be filled out by hand (the dropdown field can be pre selected, it is used to show the option of having a preselected field in a form).
-Ideally the forms should use printing for all fields except the handwiriting field which should use cursive.
+All fields can be filled out by hand (the dropdown field can be preselected; it is used to show the option of having a preselected field in a form).
+Ideally the forms should use printing for all fields except the handwriting field which should use cursive.

 #### 2.3 Train Document AI Model